 How It Works

 Biological mechanisms supporting antidepressant properties of ketamine are still unclear.
 However, early research shows that ketamine blocks a certain brain receptor called the NMDA receptor.
 Vital to normal development of the nervous system, to regulating breathing and reinforcing processes involved in neuroplasticity, memory and learning, NMDA receptors blocked by ketamine decreases release of brain chemicals that contribute to its antidepressant effects.
 Also important is the ability of ketamine to promote release of BDNF (brain-derived neurotrophic factor), a substance found depleted in the brains of people with major depressive disorder.

 When physicians or psychiatrists prescribe ketamine for depression, patients will need to have intravenous injections performed at their doctor’s office.
 Ketamine is not currently available as a traditional prescription medication obtained at pharmacies.

 Patented in 1966 for animal and human use, it was officially approved by the U.S. FDA in 1970 for human consumption.
 Severely injured Vietnam soldiers received ketamine injections in the field for pain relief and anesthesia purposes.
 Upon returning home, Vietnam veterans who remembered how euphoric and numb ketamine made them feel probably helped popularize this drug within recreational drug user circles.

-Today, the World Health Organization lists ketamine as an “essential medicine” because of its strong analgesic and anesthetic properties.
+Today, the World Health Organization lists ketamine as an “essential medicine” because of its strong and anesthetic properties.
 According to the WHO: “ketamine…does not require reliable electricity supply, oxygen, highly trained staff or monitoring systems to administer…making ketamine critical in surgery in low- and middle-income countries and in conflict and disaster zones where such resources are often unavailable”.